rokopt/spec/src/architecture/m1/proof-of-stake/bonding-mechanism.md

 ### Slashing

+An important part of the security model of M1 is based on making attacking the system very expensive.
+To this end, the validator who has bonded stake will be slashed once an offence has been detected.

+These are the types of offences:
+* Equivocation in consensus
+    * voting: meaning that a validator has submitted two votes that are confliciting
+    * block production: a block producer has created two different blocks for the same height
+* Invalidity:
+    * block production: a block producer has produced invalid block
+    * voting: validators have voted on invalid block

+Unavailability is not considered an offense, but a validator who hasn't voted will not receive rewards.

+Once an offence has been reported:
+1. Kicking out
+2. Slashing
+  - Individual: Once someone has reported an offence it is reviewed by validarors and if confirmed the offender is slashed.
+  - Cubic (escalated slashing)

 Instead of absolute values, validators' total bonded token amounts and bonds' and unbonds' token amounts are stored as their deltas (i.e. the change of quantity from a previous epoch) to allow distinguishing changes for different epoch, which is essential for determining whether tokens should be slashed.
 However, because slashes for a fault that occurred in epoch `n` may only be applied before the beginning of epoch `n + unbonding_length`, in epoch `m` we can sum all the deltas of total bonded token amounts and bonds and unbond with the same source and validator for epoch equal or less than `m - unboding_length` into a single total bonded token amount, single bond and single unbond record.
 This is to keep the total number of total bonded token amounts for a unique validator and bonds and unbonds for a unique pair of source and validator bound to a maximum number (equal to `unbonding_length`).

 To disincentivize validators misbehaviour in the PoS system a validator may be slashed for any fault that it has done.
 An evidence of misbehaviour may be submitted by any account for a fault that occurred in epoch `n` anytime before the beginning of epoch `n + unbonding_length`.